venesetrix/Cyber-Library/AWS CLF-C02.md

 __AWS Consolidated Billing__

 Create a payer AWS account to view and pay combined billing charges for all linked accounts in an organization.
 Idependent and cannot use services or deploy them.

+__Service Quotas__

+In order to protect the availability for all users in AWS, Service Quotas (formerly called Limits) applies to each service.
+There quotas are specific to a region and will place a limit on the number of specific types of resources you can allocate by default.

 ### Support Plans